ohhelloana/ohhelloana/src/posts/my-hugo-cheatsheet.md

 {% endraw %}
 ```

-## How to only render something if there is more than one page in a section.
+## How to only render something if there is at least one page in a section.
 This example assumes we have a section called "latest" that has some posts inside it.
 ``` html
 {% raw %}